kpousti/cse15l-lab-reports/LabReport5.md

 ## File & Directory Structure:
 ![image](newlibrary.pdf)

-This is just my most recent library that was already under the downloads folder on my mac making it very easy to access and run in terminal.
-This is my overall prefernce of running methods to see if they are working and correct.
+This is just my most recent library that was already under the Downloads folder on my mac making it very easy to access and run in terminal.
+This is my overall preference of running methods to see if they are working and correct.
 We as programmers can also do this so we get more adjusted to using different interfaces.

 The Java file should be named `DataAnalyzer.java.`

 The bash script file should be named `generate_data.sh.`

 Both files should be located in the same directory.
 Which they are but one's in Visual Studio Code and one is in Eclipse.